Digital Product Development Glossary

 Mobile app development is full of complex jargon and annoying acronyms.
-One of our core beliefs at the Jed Mahonis Group is to demystify software development and make it approachable for everybody, so in that spirit, we present to you our mobile app development glossary!
+One of our core beliefs at the Jed Mahonis Group is to demystify software development and make it approachable for everybody, so in that spirit, we present to you our digital product development glossary!

 While you could easily do a search for any of these acronyms and phrases, we wanted to take it a step further and explain items in layman’s terms, complete with examples to better illustrate some of the more complex concepts.

 This is a living document, and as we come across new acronyms and phrases that would stand to benefit from a simplistic definition, we’ll add them here.
 If you come across something that we missed or needs updating, please reach out to us!

 AJAX is what allows a website to save and load information without needing to refresh a page.
 It seems like pretty obvious functionality, but when AJAX was first released, it set the stage for much more dynamic and interactive websites like Facebook and YouTube to exist.